-Mainly due to the increase in bank working capital, resulting in net cash inflows from investment and financing activities.
+This is mainly due to the increase in project deposit pledge deposits for large-scale newly won bids, resulting in expected net cash outflows from investment and financing activities.

 7.4 Major Capital Expenditure Items

 None.

 7.5 Investment Policy in the Last Year, Main Causes for Profits or Losses, Improvement Plans and Investment Plans for the Coming Year